Dangerous Driving & Careless Driving Offences

 Careless

 The test is whether the accused was “exercising a degree of care and attention that a reasonable and prudent driver would exercise in the circumstances.”
 (Simpson v Peat [1952] 2 QB 24).
+To be considered careless, drivers must be proven to have displayed negligent driving behaviour by failing to exercise due care or doing something that a reasonable driver would not do.
+Negligent driving offences apply regardless of whether drivers are aware of their behaviour.

 Vehicle Impoundment